mmdadigital/teka/README.md

 Installation

-In order to make things easier, we have chosen to create our own Yeoman scaffolding generator.
+In order to make things easier, we have chose to create our own Yeoman scaffolding generator.
 So, all you got to do is:

 1 - Install teka's generator globally